bnb-chain/greenfield-cmd/README.md

 #### Generate Keystore

 Before generate keystore, you should export your private key from MetaMask and write it into a local file as plaintext .
-You need also write your password on the password-file which set by the "passwordFile" field in the config file.
+You need also write your password on the password file which set by the "passwordFile" field in the config file.

 Assuming that the current private key hex string is written as plaintext in the file key.txt， the following command can be used to generate a keystore file called key.json: